 Dogwood Play Park

-An indoor doggo park that’s also a brewery – what more do you need to know?
-If pupper is itching for just a bit more play, hit up the Eastside Off-Leash Dog Area for some rounds of fetch in their wide-open field.
+An indoor doggo park that’s also a bar!
+There’s beer from local breweries like Hellbent, Fremont, and Georgetown, along with wines and ciders, and there are mediators to help watch the puppers, though you’ve gotta keep an eye on your pooch at all times.
+It’s 21-plus, and dogs must be pup to date on vaccinations.
+If pupper’s itching for just a bit more play, hit up the Eastside Off-Leash Dog Area for some rounds of fetch in their wide-open field.

 Floating Bridge Brewing